odkr/sucgi/README.md

 If there's something wrong with suCGI, please
 [open an issue](https://github.com/odkr/sucgi/issues).

-You are welcome to write an email if you do not have a GitHub account.
+You are welcome to write an email if you don't have a GitHub account.

 ## License